rmrk-team/evm/docs/implementations/premint/RMRKNestableImplPreMint.md

-# RMRKNestableImplErc20Pay
+# RMRKNestableImplPreMint

 *RMRK team*

-> RMRKNestableImplErc20Pay
+> RMRKNestableImplPreMint

-Implementation of RMRK nestable module with ERC20 pay.
+Implementation of RMRK nestable module with pre minting by collection owner.